paulfrisby/covert-chess-bot/README.md

 # covert-chess-bot
 Telegram bot to convert between chess positions and a unique emoji encoding.
-Primary instance of this bot is available via @CovertChessBot on Telegram
+Primary instance of this bot is available via @CovertChessBot on Telegram. (please note that it may take several seconds to reply to the first command as it is running on a free heroku account)

 To run this code yourself you need to complete the following steps: